 Paying Your Bill

-Penn supports a variety of methods for you to pay your bill each month.
-Please review the information below and make sure you are following the correct steps for your preferred method.
+Penn supports a variety of methods for for students to pay their bill each month.
+Please review the information below to find the instructions for each payment option we have available.

 The easiest way to pay your bill is online using Penn.Pay.
 If you need help getting started, you can read more detailed information here.
-If you are a parent or other family member trying to make an online payment on your student’s behalf, note that they will need to add you to their account as an Authorized User before you can access Penn.Pay.
+If you are a student's family member who will be making an online payment on their behalf, note that the student will need to add you to their account as an Authorized User before you can access Penn.Pay

-If you prefer to send a check in the mail, please make it payable to “The Trustees of the University of Pennsylvania.”
-Include the student’s full name and 8 digit Penn I.D. number on the check.
-Please mail your payment at least five days prior to the due date to the address below:
+If you prefer to send a check by mail, please make it payable to “The Trustees of the University of Pennsylvania.”
+Include the student’s full name and 8 digit Penn I.D. number on the check in the Memo line.
+Please take a photo of the front and back of the check before you mail it for your records.
+It can take up to 3 weeks for the University to receive the mailed check and post to the account.
+Please mail your payment to the address below: